slovnicki/pLam/README.md

 # λ-calculus interpreter
-(on the way to become fun programming language)
+(on its way to become fun programming language)

 ## Prerequisites
 This project builds using Haskell tool stack documented at https://docs.haskellstack.org/en/stable/README/.